ko9x/surgery/readme.md

-* Make some notes about this process in MyNotes!

 ### Running the project
 * Make sure Docker Desktop is running

 * To spin up the docker container, navigate to the root directory of this project in terminal and run this command: